modo-studio/SugarRecord/README.md

 THE SOFTWARE.

 ## Who uses SugarRecord?
-If you are currently using SugarRecord in your app, let me know and I'll add it to the list:
+If you are currently using SugarRecord in your app, let me know and I'll add it to the list.

-## Contribute
-SugarRecord is provided free of charge.
-If you want to support it:

-- You can report your issues directly through Github repo issues page.
-I'll try to fix them as soon as possible and listen your suggestion about how to improve the library.
-- You can post your doubts in StackOverFlow too.
-I'll be subscribed to updates in StackOverFlow related to SugarRecord tag.
-- We are opened to new PR introducing features to the implementation of fixing bugs in code.
-We can make SugarRecord even more sugar than it's right know.
-Contribute with it :smile: